Yang Ti-liang: Public service

 From 1981 to 1984, Yang was chairman of the University and Polytechnic Grants Committee.
 From 1985 to 2001, he was chairman of the University of Hong Kong Council.
 He was also Pro-Chancellor of the University of Hong Kong from 1994 to 2001.
 In 2000, during his Pro-Chancellorship, he was designated by the university to investigate the Public Opinion Programme Disputes.

 In 1988, he was elected an Honorary Bencher of Gray's Inn.
 He served as President of the Bentham Club at University College London in 1991.
 From 1998 to 2012, he was chairman of the Hong Kong Red Cross; in June 2012, he assumed the honorary position of President.

 After retiring from the Executive Council in 2002, Yang spent much of his time teaching English grammar and etiquette.
 In September 2003, he hosted a Radio Television Hong Kong radio programme, Yang Ti-liang Mail Box (楊鐵樑留言信箱), teaching English grammar and answering questions on his website.
-He has been honorary professor of Chinese at the University of Hong Kong since 1998.
+He was honorary professor of Chinese at the University of Hong Kong from 1998.
 In 2005, he was appointed honorary professor and chairman of the Executive Committee of the School of Law by the Chinese University of Hong Kong.
 In 2006, he was made honorary professor of Social Sciences at the Open University of Hong Kong.

 Translated works

-Yang has translated Chinese classics into English, including:
+Yang translated Chinese classics into English, including: